An Integer Linear Programming Framework for Mining Constraints from Data: Introduction

-Most of prior works consider constraints predefined by humans.
-However, manually identifying constraints in prediction problems is tedious.
-Besides, some constraints are implicit and cannot be identified straightforwardly\footnote{For example, if we shuffle columns of all sudoku puzzles with the same order, the puzzles still follow a set of constraints, while it is hard for humans to recognize the underlying rules.}.
-Therefore, we envision that \emph{an artificial intelligence system that could automatically recognize underlying constraints among output labels from data and incoporate them in the prediction time.} For example, given a dataset of pairs of an adjacency matrix of a graph representing the distances (or scores) between nodes and corresponding minimal spanning tree (MST), Our goal is to train a model to generate MST of a graph \emph{without} telling the model that the output is a tree structure.
+In the literature, existing works most focus on how to utilize constraints to facilitate learning.
+They mostly assume constraints are given as a priori.
+However, for some applications, manually identifying constraints is tedious.
+Besides, some constraints are obscure and cannot be easily identified by human experts.\footnote{For example, if we shuffle columns of all sudoku puzzles with the same order, the puzzles still follow a set of constraints.
+However, it is hard for humans to recognize these underlying rules.} Inspired by representation learning methods automate feature extraction, we envision that \emph{an artificial intelligence system that could automatically recognize underlying constraints among output labels from data and incorporate them in the prediction time.}

-Specifically, given a family of candidate constraints as well as some training samples, we look for a subset of constraints that are satisfied by all training samples.
-The success in this problem has a great potential, however there are limited prior works except some methods extending the basic Valiant's algorithm \citep{valiant1984theory}, such as inductive logic programming \citep{muggleton1994inductive, riedel2006incremental} and constraint learning \citep{bessiere2013constraint, bessiere2016new, bessiere2017inductive}.
+To illustrate the goal, consider the following learning problem.
+We are given a set of input-output pairs as training data, where each input is an adjacency matrix of a graph representing the distances between nodes and the output is corresponding minimal spanning tree (MST).
+Our goal is to train a model to generate MST of a given graph (adjacency matrix) \emph{without} telling the model that the output is a tree.
+Specifically, the model has to identify the underlying constraints that are satisfied by all training samples from a family of candidate constraints.
+The success in this problem has a great potential; however, there are limited prior works except some methods extending the basic Valiant's algorithm \citep{valiant1984theory}, such as inductive logic programming \citep{muggleton1994inductive, riedel2006incremental} and constraint learning \citep{bessiere2013constraint, bessiere2016new, bessiere2017inductive}.
 Most of them use logic clauses to formulate the constraints and solve the satisfiability problem.
-However, it is unclear how to incorporate them with learning models.
+However, it is unclear how to incorporate them with machine learning models.